 Legacy Award winner Leah Chase (Source: Lonnie Major/Black Enterprise)

-Annya M. Lott is the careers editor at Black Enterprise magazine.
+Tennille M. Robinson is the small business editor at Black Enterprise magazine.